Understanding The Real Estate Market of Park City, Utah

 The standard amount of earnest money for a Park City real estate transaction is 3% to 5%.
 This earnest money will be credited to you at closing as part of your down payment or funds to close.

 Title Insurance on Park City and Deer Valley Properties:

-When a property is sold or refinanced, the lender and/or buyer needs a preliminary title report to see exactly what liens and encumbrances are against the property.
-The seller of the property pays for the buyer's title insurance policy and the buyer pays for the lender's policy.
-If you are paying cash when purchasing a Park City home or condo the title fees are inexpensive since the seller is paying for your policy.
+When a property is sold or refinanced, the lender and/or buyer needs a preliminary title report to determine what liens and encumbrances are against the property.
+The property seller pays for the buyer's title insurance policy, and the buyer pays for the lender's policy.
+If you are paying cash when purchasing a Park City home or condo, the title fees are inexpensive since the Seller is paying for your policy.